hikari661/translate/hikari661/argostranslate/README.md

 ```
 pip install argostranslate # Install the argos-translate engine
 argospm install translate  # Install all the language models.
-argosmp install translate-en_ja # Save space by only installing the language model you need
+argospm install translate-en_ja # Save space by only installing the language model you need
 ```

 See https://github.com/argosopentech/argos-translate/ for other installation options.